chef/automate/components/docs-chef-io/content/automate/chef_infra_server.md

 The _Chef Infra Server_ panel starts with an empty list of servers.

-To add existing Chef Infra Servers to the Chef Automate infrastructure, select **Add Chef Server**, which will request the name, FQDN or IP address, and WebUI of your Chef Infra Server:
+To add existing Chef Infra Servers to the Chef Automate infrastructure, select **Add Chef Server**, which will request the name, FQDN or IP address, and WebUI key of your Chef Infra Server:

 {{< figure src="/images/automate/add-chef-server-popup-menu.png" width="500" alt="Add Chef Server Form">}}

 {{< note >}} The above feature is only available for Automate admin. {{< /note >}}

-Chef Automate warns you if you enter an invalid name, FQDN, IP address or WebUI:
+Chef Automate warns you if you enter an invalid name, FQDN, IP address or WebUI key:

 {{< figure src="/images/automate/add-chef-server-popup-menu-with-error.png" width="500" alt="Add Chef Server Form">}}